2025 YSP Projects and Application Information

-BMSIS provides opportunities for college students and recent grads to participate as Research Associates with our institute, providing opportunities to participate in basic research and to learn about science communication, ethics, policy, and more.
-Our program is conducted entirely online, so there is no need for travel, and interns can take part from any nation on the globe.
+BMSIS provides opportunities for college students and those who’ve completed undergraduate degrees to participate as Research Associates with our institute, providing opportunities to participate in basic research and to learn about science communication, ethics, policy, and more.
+Our program is conducted entirely online, so there is no need for travel, and interns can take part from any nation on the globe (please note that there are some projects that have location requirements—we clearly state when this is the case).

 YSP Research Associates (RAs) conduct supervised research under direct supervision by one or more BMSIS scientists and colleagues.
 The RA may work on-site or remotely, depending on the needs of the project, mentor, and RA.
-Funding is available for some projects but not all (see the list below).
+The program does not include payments/funding (unless otherwise noted for a specific project).
 Research Associate positions will last nominally three months, though some may last longer, especially those that are funded.

 BMSIS Research Associates will write a written report of their work for the project.
 This report may be used in a variety of applications, including (but not limited to): undergraduate project/thesis, conference proceedings, peer-reviewed journals, magazine/newspaper articles, and writing samples for job applications.
 RAs will be expected to present the results of their work either internally (to an audience of BMSIS scientists and affiliates using virtual communication tools) or externally (to an audience at an academic conference, convention, or other meeting venue).